tsender/auto_scene_gen/documentation/creating_vehicle_nodes.md

 Once you know how to [create scenarios](https://github.com/tsender/auto_scene_gen/blob/main/documentation/creating_scenarios.md) using the provided ROS interface, you will then want to create ROS nodes that can control the AutoSceneGenVehicle operating in Unreal Engine.
 Because we expect that you will be creating many different scenarios, one after the other, and do not want to have to restart your vehicle nodes each time to reset them, we developed a special vehicle node, an AutoSceneGenVehicleNode, that can seamlessly interact with an AutoSceneGenWorker (and its corresponding AutoSceneGenVehicle), and the correpsonding AutoSceneGenClient.
 To offer the most flexibility, we provide both a Python and a C++ implementation for the AutoSceneGenVehicleNode, and we will provide some templated code demonstrating how to properly work with these classes.

+## Abbreviations

+Instead of always writing the prefix "AutoSceneGen", we will often use a shorthand when referring to the various components in the AutoSceneGen ecosystem.
+The shorthand only applies if it makes based on the context.
+- Worker: Refers to an instance of an AutoSceneGenWorker, which resides in Unreal Engine.
+- Vehicle: Refers to an instance of an AutoSceneGenVehicle, which resides in Unreal Engine.
+- Vehicle Node: Refers to an instance of an AutoSceneGenVehicleNode, which is a Python or C++ ROS node within the autonomy stack controlling an AutoSceneGenVehicle.

 ## ROS Objects

 Lists any publishers, subscribers, clients, services, and or timers monitored by this node.
 All instances of `<asg_client_name>` in the below topic names get replaced with the AutoSceneGenClient's name from the `asg_client_name` parameter.
 All instances of `<wid>` get replaced by the ID from the `wid` parameter.
 All instances of `<vehicle_name>` get replaced with the name from the `vehicle_name` parameter.